fahmi1597/TryHackMe-notes/Advent-Of-Cyber/day-08/README.md

 OS and Service detection performed.
 Please report any incorrect results at https://nmap.org/submit/ .
 Nmap done: 1 IP address (1 host up) scanned in 101.00 seconds
 ```

-#### Use Nmap to determine the name of the Linux distribution that is running, what is reported as the most likely distribution to be running?
+### Q3 : Use Nmap to determine the name of the Linux distribution that is running, what is reported as the most likely distribution to be running?

-Ubuntu!
+Berdasarkan hasil nmap scan pada Q2, maka jawabannya adalah `Ubuntu`.

-#### Use Nmap's Network Scripting Engine (NSE) to retrieve the "HTTP-TITLE" of the webserver.
+### Q4 : Use Nmap's Network Scripting Engine (NSE) to retrieve the "HTTP-TITLE" of the webserver.
 Based on the value returned, what do we think this website might be used for?

 Webnya digunakan untuk blog.